 True to form, I began thinking laterally.
 Was there a way I could give from my vacation time, yet not give it up at the same time?

-That was when I discovered this thing called the ‘voluntourism’.
+That was when I discovered this thing called ‘voluntourism’.

 I thought about what kind of volunteering I might like to do.
 I thought about marine science, which was a field I had studied out of love, and never practiced.
-Sure, every so often I would try to find a way to get opportunity to do something of it at work, but it’s not an easy thing to make happen when that’s not your core job.
+Sure, every so often I would try to find a way to get an opportunity to do something of it at work, but it’s not an easy thing to make happen when that’s not your core job.
 Opportunities come but slowly in a corporation, and they’re usually not half as fun as you’d like either.

 But, I could volunteer for it!